Jeannie L. Crowell

 2019 Graduate, Bachelor of Multidisciplinary Studies

 Jeannie Crowell is from Houston, Texas and currently lives in The Woodlands, Texas with her husband, 14-year-old son and 16-year-old daughter.
-She and her husband own a successful IT business that services commercial and governement sectors.
-Jeannie enjoys traveling with family, pilates, photography, and reading about ancient civilizations, architecture and interior design.
+She and her husband own a successful IT business that services commercial and government sectors.
+Jeannie enjoys traveling with family, Pilates, photography, and reading about ancient civilizations, architecture and interior design.

 That time came in Spring 2019 when Jeannie graduated from the fully online Bachelor of Multidisciplinary Studies program.
 Congratulations, Jeannie!

 I have a very busy personal and professional life.
 I wanted to finish my degree and needed a program that would be flexible with my schedule.
 I knew attending face-to-face classes wouldn’t work with my hours as a business owner and parent.
 When I discovered (UTEP Connect) I knew this would be the program that would allow for me to run my business, be the mom I want to be and earn a bachelor’s degree.

 This was my first experience with online learning.
 I was nervous at first because I had been away from the academic setting for a very long time and wasn’t sure if I would be able to keep up with the demands or have the current skills to apply to the material.
 Fortunately, I found that my desire to do well and finish made me a better and more disciplined student than I was in my teens and twenties.

 The first thing I wanted to accomplish with this degree is completing the bachelor’s degree I started many years ago.
 The other was advancing my education as far as I can.

 On the support she received as an online student: